-Faculty members are expected to produce scholarship in areas in which they are most engaged.
+Faculty members must produce scholarship in areas in their area of disciplinary expertise.
 Evaluation of all scholarly accomplishments and scholarship will be based on the quality and significance of the work.
-At the Assistant Professor rank, scholarship is primarily focused at (but not necessarily limited to) the university, local, and regional levels.
-Some examples in each area include:
+At the Assistant Professor rank, scholarship is primarily focused at (but not necessarily limited to) external peer-reviewed work at the local, and regional levels.
+Examples for SCA in each category include: